econia-labs/econia/src/move/econia/doc/market.md

 Only for <code><b>move</b>-<b>to</b>-ts</code> SDK generation.

-Requires <code>@simulation_account</code> as a signer, which can be generated during transaction simulation.
+Requires <code>@econia</code> as a signer, which can be generated during transaction simulation.

-Should be run on a full node with a high gas limit that allows the simulation to process all orders on the order book.
+May have to be run on a full node with a high gas limit and low gas unit price that allows the simulation to process all orders on the order book.

 <a name="@Testing_108"></a>